sonata-project/SonataFormatterBundle/docs/reference/ckeditor_medias.rst

               browser: '@SonataFormatter/Ckeditor/browser.html.twig'
               upload: '@SonataFormatter/Ckeditor/upload.html.twig'

 Last step takes place in your admin class.
-You just have to specify the ``ckeditor_context`` parameter to activate ``CKEditor``.
+You have to specify the ``ckeditor_context`` parameter to activate ``CKEditor``.
 Here is an example to alter ``shortDescription`` field of the ``ProductAdmin``::